lizmat/articles/a-gaze-of-iterators-1.md

 ```
 That's maybe a lot of colons all of a sudden!

 The first one [`:=`](https://docs.raku.org/routine/:=) is the binding operator.
 It aliases the left side with the right side.
-That's to make sure that we're going to compare the actual **value** directly, rather than a value in a variable.
+That's to make sure that we're going to compare the actual **value** directly, rather than a value in a variable (as values in variables may actually appear differently to the outside world, if they want to).

 The second one is the [`=:=`](https://docs.raku.org/routine/=:=), the identity operator.
 It checks whether both sides refer to the same item in memory.
 Whether they are *really* the **same** object.